-SECTIONS ONLY: Please 0 Newsletters /publications produced quantify your section's 2022-2023 member benefits: For example: 1 Mini-CLEs produced.
-On September 15, 2023, the Chair and Vice Chair presented a WSBA CLE on LGBTQ legal issues \$3000 Scholarships, donations, grants awarded; 4 mini-CLEs produced 1 Co-sponsored half-day, full-day and/or multi-day CLE seminars with WSBA.
-On September 15, 2023, the Chair and Vice Chair presented a WSBA CLE on LGBTQ legal issues as part of the half-day CLE hosted by the WSBA LGBTQ Section 0 Co-sponsored half-day, full-day and/or multi-day CLE seminars with non -WSBA entity 0 Receptions/ forums hosted or co-hosted 0 Scholarships cholarships, Donations, & Grants 0 New Lawyer New Lawyer Outreach events/benefits N/A Other (please describe): Click or tap here to enter text.
-SECTIONS ONLY: Please 6 Bills Reviewed quantify your section's 2022-2023 legislative 6 Bills tracked activity.
-0 Comments proposed 0 Bills proposed/drafted Entity Detail & Demographics Report: To Be Completed by WSBA Staff Number of Entity Members Number of Entity Members/Section Executive Committee Members: Number of Section Members: As of September 1, 2023.
+0 Newsletters SECTIONS ONLY: Please quantify your section's Newsletters/publications produced 2022-2023 member benefits: For example: 1 Mini-CLEs produced.
+On September 15 2023, the Chair and Vice Chair presented a WSBA CLE on LGBTQ lega issues \$3000 Scholarships, donations, grants awarded; 4 mini-CLEs produced 1 Co-sponsored half-day, full-day and/or multi-day CLE seminars with WSBA.
+On September 15, 2023, the Chair and Vice Chair presented a WSBA CLE on LGBTQ legal issues as part of the half-day CLE hosted by the WSBA LGBTQ Section 0 Co-sponsored half-day, full-day and/or multi-day CLE seminars with non -WSBA entity Receptions/forums hosted or co-hoste 0 0 Scholarships, Donations, & Grants 0 New Lawyer r Outreach events/benefits N/A Other (please describe): Click or tap here to enter text.
+SECTIONS ONLY: Please quantify your section's 6 Bills Reviewed 2022-2023 legislative 6 Bills tracked activity.
+0 Comments proposed 0 Bills propos ed/drafted Entity Detail & Demographics Report: To Be Completed by WSBA Staff Number of Entity Members/Section Executive Committee Members: 5 Number of Section Members: As of September 1, 2023.
 Note: The Section Membership year runs on the calendar year.
 81 Number of Applicants for FY24 Positions: October 1, 2023 - September 30, 2024 1 Do you have vacant positions for the coming year, FY24?
-No FY23 Budgeted Direct Expenses: \$4,293
+No FY23 Budgeted Direct Expenses: \$4,293 i Supreme Court Boards (Access to Justice Board, Disciplinary Board, LLLT Board, Limited Practice Board, MCLE Board and Practice of Law Board) provide annual reports to WSBA to support is responsibility under GR 12.3, to provide oversight and monitor compliance with applicable rules and orders.
+Boards have the option to use the WSBA template or to share their annual reports to the Washington Supreme Court.